winstonjs/winston-loggly/README.md

 * __tags:__ An array of tags to send to loggly.
 * __isBulk:__ If true, sends messages using bulk url
 * __stripColors:__ Strip color codes from the logs before sending
+* __metaKey:__ If defined, keys from the meta parameter are written to the loggly message under this key rather than at the top level

 *Metadata:* Logged in suggested [Loggly format][5]